LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 docker run -p 8888:8888 --name notebook -v <your working directory>:/home/jovyan/work -e JUPYTER_ENABLE_LAB=yes jupyter/r-notebook:70178b8e48d7
 ```

-The above Docker run command will show running result with the notebook server URL information (same as other Jupyter Docker Stacks).
+The above Docker run command will show the running result with the notebook server URL information (same as other Jupyter Docker Stacks).
 You can access the JupyterLab application by opening the notebook server URL in your browser.
 It starts with the */home/jovyan/* location.
-Please note that only the notebooks and files in the */home/jovyan/ folder that can be saved to the host machine (your ```<your working directory>``` folder).
+Please note that only the notebooks and files in the */home/jovyan/ folder can be saved to the host machine (your ```<your working directory>``` folder).

 This JupyterLab application comes with both Python and R kernels for the notebook application.

 ![Figure-10](images/10_jupyter_r_1.png "R-Notebook image Jupyter application")

-The jupyter/r-notebook Docker image comes with pre-installed popular R packages for HTTP REST API, JSON, plotting a basic graph and other operations too.
+The jupyter/r-notebook Docker image comes with pre-installed popular R packages for HTTP REST API, JSON, plotting a basic graph, and other operations too.

 ![Figure-11](images/11_jupyter_r_2.png "R-Notebook image Jupyter application")

-With the pre-installed R Data Science and development packages, developers is ready to build a notebook or dashboard with the RDP APIs (or other Refinitiv HTTP REST APIs) content.
-You can request data from Refinitiv with the HTTP library, perform a data analysis and then plot a graph for data visualization.
+With the pre-installed R Data Science and development packages, developers are ready to build a notebook or dashboard with the RDP APIs (or other Refinitiv HTTP REST APIs) content.
+You can request data from Refinitiv with the HTTP library, perform data analysis and then plot a graph for data visualization.

-### How to use other R Libraries
+### <a id="r_install_libs"></a>How to use other R Libraries

 If you are using the libraries that do not come with the jupyter/r-notebook Docker image such as the [Plotly R library ](https://plotly.com/r/), you can install them directly via the notebook shell with the following command.